-They can be any type of egg but for an Easter in Germany they normally start out white and then are decorated.
-Dyed by being boiled or soaked in a vegetable, fruit, or straight from a packet or tube colored mix, hand painted, scratched, waxed, outlined with lemon juice or even pierced into a design with a tooth drill.
+They can be any type of egg, from chicken to ostrich, but for an "Easter in Germany" they are usually white, then colored and/or decorated.
+Dyed by boiling or soaking in a vegetable, fruit, or straight from a packet/tube colored mix.
+Then hand painted, scratched, waxed, outlined with lemon juice or even pierced into a design with a tooth drill.

-Use shells from free range eggs as not only will the life of the chicken be 'happier', the shells are thicker and it will be easier to blow them out if you are intending to keep them.
+Use shells from free range eggs as not only will the life of the chicken be "happier", the shells are thicker and it will be easier to blow them out if you are intending to keep them.

 White eggs are best because the end color results are more authentic.

 And last but not least, rub the shells of the eggs with vinegar before coloring.
-This takes away any grease, smoothes the chalk layer so the color remains longer and looks much fresher.
+This takes away any grease, smooths the chalk layer so the color remains longer and looks much fresher.

-If you are not sure about the first steps here is an easy to follow 'How To' for coloring eggs.
+If you are not sure about the first steps here is an easy to follow How To for coloring eggs.

 The preparations out of the way, now to begin:

-.....The egg can be re-dyed to create different colors and shades, a design can be scratched onto the egg shell with a sharp needle before or after it is dyed, or dyed for the second time, both methods are really successful.
+...The egg can be re-dyed to create different colors and shades, a design can be scratched onto the egg shell with a sharp needle before or after it is dyed, or dyed for the second time, both methods are really successful.

-.....Un-dyed or already colored it is used as a base for all types of decorations, from small dried flower petals and beads, to feathers and patchwork.
+...Un-dyed or already colored it is used as a base for all types of decorations, from small dried flower petals and beads, to feathers and patchwork.

-.....Petals, small leaves, a flattened parsley or ivy leaf looks especially effective, small stars, or any cut out shape can be placed on the egg before dying, either for the first or second dying session, and secured with nylon hose.
+...Petals, small leaves, a flattened parsley or ivy leaf looks especially effective, small stars, or any cut out shape can be placed on the egg before dying, either for the first or second dying session, and secured with nylon hose.
 Leave the hose, and leaf or whatever, on the egg until it is dry.

-.....Melt white candle stubs and pour the melted wax into a container.
+...Melt white candle stubs and pour the melted wax into a container.
 (This should be a carefully supervised or adults only step).
 Place pressed or flat flowers onto the egg, then with a small paint brush or cotton bud dab melted wax on each flower, covering then completely and making a slight rim around them.
 Allow the wax to dry then dye the egg as usual, a pale shade works very well.
 The wax will keep the dye from affecting the flower, and its slight outline, while making sure it sticks to the egg.

-.....Small pieces of newspaper stuck on the egg to cover it completely turn it into an 'Zeitung - Osterei', newspaper Easter Egg.
+...Small pieces of newspaper stuck on the egg to cover it completely turn it into an "Zeitung - Osterei", newspaper Easter Egg.

-.....Wearing rubber gloves you can rub dye on areas of a warm egg, repeat with another color as often as you like and you will end up with a ‘one off’ marbled effect.
+...Wearing rubber gloves you can rub dye on areas of a warm egg, repeat with another color as often as you like and you will end up with a "one off" marbled effect.

-.....For a 'splatter paint' finish place your egg on a very well covered surface, and wear an apron.
+...For a "splatter paint" finish place your egg on a very well covered surface, and wear an apron.
 Using an old toothbrush filled with color either shake it directly onto the egg or through a tea strainer, allow to dry between colors if you have the time, but it is not absolutely necessary.
 The end effect could almost be pointillism.

-.....While a small fine drill can be used to make cut outs through the shell and form shapes, outlines or silhouettes.
+While a small fine drill can be used to make cut outs through the shell and form shapes, outlines or silhouettes.